Ledian Memushaj: UEFA Euro 2016 campaign

 Memushaj missed the first two UEFA Euro 2016 qualifiers matches against Portugal and Denmark due to an injury suffered in May 2014 while representing Carpi, an injury which sidelined him for 6 months.
 He also missed the notorious match against Serbia in October 2014.
 As soon as he was declared fit, he was called up for the friendlies against France and Italy in November 2014.
 He played his first match as a starter against France as Albania earned a historic 1–1 draw at Roazhon Park.
 He also featured as starter in Albania's first ever match against Italy, missing an opportunity to score in the first half as Albania slumped into a 1–0 away defeat.

 Memushaj continued to be part of Albania in their historic UEFA Euro 2016 qualifying campaign.
 In the final decisive match against Armenia, he assisted the second goal via a set piece as Albania won 3–0 to secure a spot at UEFA Euro 2016, its first ever appearance at a major men's football tournament.
 On 21 May 2016, he was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

 In the tournament, he did not play in the Albania's first Group A match against Switzerland, which finished in a 0–1 loss.
 However, he returned to the lineup in the second match against hosts France, hitting the post before Albania conceded two goals in the last minutes.
 In the final match against Romania, he assisted Armando Sadiku's header for the only goal of the match, helping earn Albania's first win at a major men's football tournament and beating Romania for the first time since 1948.
 Albania was eliminated from the tournament after finishing third in its group with three points and a goal difference of –2, ranking last among third-placed teams.

 2018 FIFA World Cup campaign

 Memushaj scored his first international goal on 11 June 2017 in the 2018 FIFA World Cup qualification match against Israel, netting the third in an eventual 3–0 away win.

 Post-playing career

 Memushaj retired from playing at the end of the 2021–22 season and he was appointed as head coach of the Under-19 squad of Pescara until June 2023.
 In August 2023, he was appointed as assistant coach in Dinamo City under Luigi di Biagio, until October 2023.

 Personal life

 He and his family migrated to Italy in 1997 due to civil war in Albania.

+Following Albania's historic participation at UEFA Euro 2016, Memushaj was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.